How to Help Your Child Overcome Dental Anxiety

 D. Role-play dental checkups and visits

-You can also indulge your kids in role-playing a dentist and a dental clinic visit before their dental checkup.
-This will help them familiarize themselves with the idea of dental checkups, and they will no longer feel stressed about their dental visits.
+You can also indulge your kids in role-playing a dentist and a dental clinic visit before their dental check-up.
+This will help them familiarise themselves with the idea of dental checkups, and they will no longer feel stressed about their dental visits.

 E. Consider a pre-appointment visit.

 Before your child has their dental checkup, do a pre-appointment visit at the clinic.
-This will help your child familiarize themselves with the clinic environment, the dentist, and the staff.
+This will help your child familiarise themselves with the clinic, the dentist, and the staff.
 As a result, they will not feel the pressure or stress of their first dental checkup, as they are already familiar with the environment and people.

 F. Bring their comfort items